florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 <img src=".Active Email Editior EN media/CreateButtonMailConfig.png">

-A popup pop-up screen appears with options for the new template you are about to create (the image below contains an example of the prompt with some exemplary values for this manual).
+A pop-up screen appears with options for the new template you are about to create (the screenshot below contains an image of the prompt with some example values for this manual).
 For the new e-mail template you are required to set the following properties:

-1. **Theme filter**: This property contains the website wide theme the template falls under, by default this should be the right one so don’t change it unless you know what you are doing.
+1. **Theme filter**: This property contains the website wide theme the template falls under, by default this should be the right one so do not change it unless you know what you are doing.
 2. **Mail type filter**: This property decides what type of mail this template will be.
-Currently there is only one ‘Aanbieding’ or offer.
+Currently there is only one ‘Aanbieding’ or offer but in the future more may be added.
-3. **Template name**: The name of template it is recommended that you set this to something that is easily recognizable later. *For the purpose of this manual we will set it to the name ‘*ExampleOfferTemplateEN*’.
+3. **Template name**: The name of template it is recommended that you set this to something that is easily recognizable for later. *For the purpose of this manual we will set it to the name ‘*ExampleOfferTemplateEN*’.

 <img src=".Active Email Editior EN media/NewMailTemplateOptions.png">

 After entering the right property values for the new template press the ‘*create*’ button.
 The prompt should disappear and the mailing configuration screen should be visible once more.
-The image below shows that we see our newly created template in the mailing configuration screen template list with the properties we set just now.
+The image below shows that we can see our newly created template in the mailing configuration screen template list with the template properties we set just now.

 <img src=".Active Email Editior EN media/NewMailTemplateCreated.png">